2024 Jo Cline Memorial Lecture

 If the sky is clear, we open the facility to allow visitors to view objects through the telescope in the dome and additional telescopes set up on the observing pad.
 You look through the telescopes with your own eyes.
 There is no official program – it is simply a viewing session.
 We show various astronomical objects through the telescopes, point out constellations and other objects in the sky, and answer questions.

-Typical turnout for our sessions is about 40 to 50 visitors per night, though session attendance has varied from 1 or 2 to nearly 300.
+Typical turnout for our sessions is about 40 to 50 visitors per night, though session attendance has varied from one or two to nearly 300.

 Sessions usually last about two hours.
 If we still have a big crowd or enthusiastic visitors at the scheduled ending time, we usually extend our session time.
 If sky conditions worsen and we can’t see any more objects, we will end the session early.